VipinArl/FileFin/README.md

 1. If you need a new feature, just ask.
 2. If you find a bug, just kill! (kidding, tell me please. will fix it)

+### Just for testing
+Testing always gives confidence.
+The file `test.py` can be used to create a replica of your movie directory with dummy files.
+You can execute FileFin and check whether it works for you before you rename the actual files.
+Yes, I did this!